 Mark is now on a new expedition with the Mark Pollock Trust, to find and connect people working in science, technology, communications and finance to fast-track a cure for paralysis.
 It is a purpose so incredibly exciting that Mark Pollock rarely thinks about the hardship of the ‘how’.

 It is tough to deliver world-class performance.
 Your people won’t do it by chance.
-With a high-impact catalyst, you can help them act with the courage to make it happen.
-Mark Pollock is that catalyst.
+With a high-impact catalyst like Mark Pollock, you can help them act with the courage to make it happen.

 Acknowledged as an expert in smashing expectations, Red Bull UK’s Managing Director describes him as “awe-inspiring”.